 Even if the net asset value of an ETF's assets is increasing, the market price of its shares may not.
 Shares of an ETF may trade in the secondary market at times when the ETF does not accept orders to purchase or redeem shares.
 At such times, shares may trade in the secondary market with more significant premiums or discounts than might be experienced at times when the ETF accepts purchase and redemption orders.
 Further, from time to time, an authorized participant, a third party investor, an ETF advisor, an affiliate of an ETF advisor or a fund may invest in an ETF and hold its investment for a specific period of time in order to facilitate commencement of an ETF's operations or for the ETF to achieve size or scale, which could negatively impact such ETF.
 In addition, shares of each ETF trade at prices at, above or below the most recent net asset value of the ETF's assets.
 The trading prices of an ETF's shares fluctuate continuously throughout trading hours based on market supply and demand rather than the net asset value.
-The trading prices of the ETF's shares may deviate significantly from the ETF's net asset value during periods of market volatility, and disruptions due to creations and redemptions of the ETF's shares by authorized participants (or disruptions due to the lack of authorized participants able to create or redeem the ETF's shares) or the existence of extreme market volatility may result in trading prices for shares of the ETF that differ significantly from its net asset value.
+The trading prices of the ETF's shares may deviate significantly from the ETF's net asset value during periods of market volatility, and disruptions due to create or redeem the ETF's shares) or the existence of extreme market volatility may result in trading prices for shares of the ETF that differ significantly from its net asset value.
 If any of these dislocations were to occur, the level of the index, the amount payable on your notes and the market value of your notes may be adversely affected.